 The markets main attraction is the vibrant antiques section which is located near Notting Hill tube station; The half mile of road contains 100’s of buzzing market stalls, shops and arcades.
 You can expect to find a wonderful and wide array on antiques dating from BC to the 1960’s on offer including items such as glass and crystal, silver, books and many other collectibles.

-Saturday is main antiques trading day, although some shops are open on Fridays (stalls are not) and trading generally starts around 8:30-9:00am.
+Saturday is main antiques trading day and trading generally starts around 8:30-9:00am.
 It’s best to arrive before 11:30am if you want to avoid the crowds before they get too bustling.

 Iconic London market stalls as full English character as they’re fruit and vegetables come next after the antiques section.
 You will also find a few bread stalls, cakes, a fish mongers and a cheese stall here.